-The recent IPCC report has shown us that climate change is having disastrous effects across the globe, disrupting natural systems, raising sea-levels, forest fires and more.
-To combat climate change, governmental action and environmental laws have been implemented in several countries.
-To reduce this, governments across the world have been implementing environmental law.
+The recent IPCC report shows us that climate change is having disastrous effects across the globe, disrupting natural systems, raising sea-levels, forest fires and more.
+To combat climate change and reduce the carbon footprint, governmental action and environmental laws have been implemented in several countries.

-The good news is that the IPCC report still believes there is time to do something about this – if we act fast.
-Whilst all eyes are on governments, we all of course have a responsibility to reduce carbon emissions in all our personal and business activities.
+The good news is the IPCC report believes there is time to do something about this – if we act fast.
+Whilst all eyes are on governments, we all have a responsibility to reduce carbon emissions in all our personal and business activities.

 How the plastic packaging industry contributes to climate change

 The plastic industry is well known for the damaging effects it has on the environment.

 Plastic pollution threatens wildlife and spreads toxins.
 We are all familiar with the images of animals wrapped in plastic bags, or birds trying to feed their young on plastic particles.
 But what contribution is plastic production making to carbon emissions and climate change?